John Galt (novelist)

 John Galt (/ɡɔːlt/; 2 May 1779 – 11 April 1839) was a Scottish novelist, entrepreneur, and political and social commentator.
 Galt has been called the first political novelist in the English language, due to being the first novelist to deal with issues of the Industrial Revolution.

-Galt was the first superintendent of the Canada Company (1826-1829).
-The company had been formed to populate a part of what is now Southern Ontario (then known as Upper Canada) in the first half of the 19th century; it was later called "the most important single attempt at settlement in Canadian history".
+Galt was the first superintendent of the Canada Company (1826–1829).
+The company was formed to populate a part of what is now Southern Ontario (then known as Upper Canada) in the first half of the 19th century; it was later called "the most important single attempt at settlement in Canadian history".

 In 1829, Galt was recalled to Great Britain for mismanagement of the Canada Company (particularly incompetent bookkeeping), and was later jailed for failing to pay his son's tuition.
 Galt's Autobiography, published in London in 1833, includes a discussion of his life and work in Upper Canada.

-He was the father of Sir Alexander Tilloch Galt of Montreal, Quebec.
+He was the father of Sir Alexander Tilloch Galt of Montreal, Quebec, one of the leading Fathers of Confederation from Lower Canada.

 Life

-Born in Irvine, in Ayrshire, Galt was the son of a naval captain involved in the West Indies trade.
-He was a first cousin of Captain Alexander Allan.
-His father moved to Greenock in 1780.
-The family visited regularly but did not permanently rejoin him until 1789.
-John was educated at Irvine Grammar School alongside Henry Eckford, who was a lifetime friend, and William Spence.

-Galt spent a few months with the Greenock Custom House, at age 17, then became an apprentice and junior clerk under his uncle, Mr. Ewing, also writing essays and stories for local journals in his spare time.
-He moved to London in 1804 to join his father and seek his fortune.
-In 1809 he began studying law at Lincoln's Inn.
+Born on 2 May 1779 in the seaport of Irvine in Ayrshire, Galt was the son of a shipmaster and trader.
+Every year, Galt's whole family moved seasonally to Greenock.
+He grew up tall but rather delicate, and spent a lot of time listening to the "marvellous narrations" of some elderly women who lived in the close behind his grandmother's house.
+After tutoring at home, he joined Irvine Grammar public school in 1787, becoming a lifetime friend of his schoolfellow Henry Eckford.
+Around 1789, Galt's father owned and commanded a West Indiaman trading with Jamaica, and had a house built in Greenock.
+The family settled there, and at school Galt became close friends with classmates William Spence, a budding mathematician, and James Park, who spurred Galt's enthusiasm for writing and poetry.
+Their education, well suited to commerce, covered penmanship, arithmetic, French, geography, astronomy and mathematics, including navigation using a sextant on local hills in 1794.